msoucy/babbyc/babbyc.md

     - With Brian Kernigham (K&R C)
     - Book: The C Programming Language
 - One of the most widely used languages of all time
-- Named C becuase its features were derived from "B"
+- Named C because its features were derived from "B"
-    - "A stripped down verison of BCPL"
+    - "A stripped down version of BCPL"
 - Influenced many languages, most notably C++
     - C++ is an extension of C
 - Heavily incorporated with Unix development